-- a.
-Insurable only when grown under contract on designated Risk Areas as determine by AFSC. - b.
+- Insurable only when grown under contract in designated Risk Areas as determined by AFSC. - b.
 Must be grown under license by Health Canada to be eligible for an Indemnity. - c.
 Not eligible for Quality Loss. - d.
 Variable Price Benefit is not available